AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 >[!ENDTABS]

-## Fragment actions during authoring
+## Fragment actions during email authoring

 After a fragment is added to an email or email template, the fragment content cannot be edited within the email or template.
 However, you can apply the following actions: